GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/llmd/README.md

 ## Deploy

 ```
-${ACP_REPO_DIR}/platforms/gke/base/use-cases/inference-ref-arch/terraform/deploy-comfyui.sh
+${ACP_REPO_DIR}/platforms/gke/base/use-cases/inference-ref-arch/terraform/deploy-llm-d.sh
 ```

 ## Workflow

-The `deploy-comfyui.sh` script will perform the following steps:
+The `deploy-llm-d.sh` script will perform the following steps:

 - Set up base GKE cluster platform.
-- Create resources required to deploy ComfyUI on the GKE cluster and access it.
+- Create resources required to deploy llm-d on the GKE cluster and access it.
-- Deploy ComfyUI on `nvidia-l4` accelerator and make the ComfyUI accessible through Identity-Aware Proxy.
+- Deploy a model server using vllm for Qwen3-0.6B inference on `nvidia-l4` accelerator and make the model accessible through gradio chat backed by Identity-Aware Proxy.

-## Verify ComfyUI deployment is up and running
+## Verify llm-d deployment is up and running

 - Set the environment variables